LauraGrzonka/FDSE/Project2/README.md

 ![Rossby waves](./images/rossby_fig.jpg)
 ECMWF geopotential height map showing atmospheric Rossby waves (left) and ocean eddies visible in the phytoplankton concentration off the California coast (right)

 Consider flow in a 2D plane, normal to the axis of rotation.
 In the next section, you will use Oceananigans to simulate flow in this plane.
-Consider small perturbations to a constant flow in the $x$-direction, $U$.
+Consider small perturbations to a constant flow in the $x$-direction, $U$ [-- mean flow, let's say.
+If $U = 0$, $u = v$ (ch.)].
 Linearizing about the constant background flow, we have the following equations:

 $$u'_t+Uu'_x - f(y) v' = -\frac{1}{\rho_0} p_x,$$